thefrontside/microstates/README.md

   * `filter(fn: state => boolean): microstate` - return a microstate with filtered array.
 The predicate function will receive state of each element in the array.
 If you return a falsy value from the predicate, the item will be excluded from the returned microstate.
   * `clear(): microstate` - return a microstate with an empty array.

 Many transitions on primitive type are similar to methods on original classes.
-The biggest difference is that all microstate transitions return derived microstate.
-This quality of transitions is imporant because it enables types to be composed.
+The biggest difference is that transitions return microstates.

 ### class type transitions

 You can define transitions for class types.
-These transitions are pure functions that return a microstate.
+Inside of a transition, you can invoke transitions on other microstates that are composed onto this microstate.
+You can use the fact that composed microstates always return root microstates to chain transitions.

 ```js
 import { create } from "microstates";